houssam2293/Creche_Dar_Elhadith/README.md

 Overview
 --------

-This is a work in  progress. will update the README.md when done.
+This is a Desktop school mangement application built using JavaFx and Mysql Database

 ### Voici quelque screenshots :
 <p align="center">